-We need this to configure an FTP server, but at first we have to install and configure IIS, so go to Control Panel.
+We need this to configure an FTP server, but at first we have to install and configure IIS (Internet Information Services) components, so go to Control Panel.
 You should change to Small icons view and go to the Programs and Features.

-Here Turn Windows features on or off, scroll down to Internet Information Services, expand it, expand FTP server.
+Press here Turn Windows features on or off, scroll down to Internet Information Services, expand it, expand FTP server node.
 Now here check marks on Internet Information Services, Web Management Tools and World Wide Web Services.
 In addition, check marks on FTP Service and FTP Extensibility.
 After this, you just have to click OK to install the services.
-Once installation is finished close the window.
+Once installation is finished close the window features dialog box.

 Here expand the root and expand the sites.
 Here is default site created, but we are going to create a new one.
 So, right click on Sites and select Add FTP Site.

-Binding IP Address by default is unassigned.
-So click on the drop down and select IP Address.
-Now we selected no SSL, but if you are using this on real environment, we suggest you Require SSL.
+Binding IP Address by default is set to unassigned.
+So click on the drop down and select your IP Address.
+Now we selected no SSL, but if you are using this on real environment, we suggest you to select Require SSL option.

-After that, you have to select a basic authorization and allow access to specified users.
+After that, you have to select basic authentication options and allow access to specified users.
 This user is a Windows user, the one you created when you installed Windows 10 or the one you are currently using.
 So, enter the username and select the proper permissions.
-Then just Finish.

-Now we have to allow FTP access in Windows firewall.
-Go to Control Panel > Windows Firewall > Allow an app or feature through Windows Firewall.
-In the following window click on Change settings and find FTP server.
+Standard Windows Defender Firewall with Advanced Security settings don’t allow you to remotely connect to your FTP site.
+Now we have to allow FTP access in Windows Firewall.
+Go to Control Panel > Windows Defender Firewall > Allow an app or feature through Windows Firewall.
+In the following window click on Change settings and find FTP server feature.
 Check both marks on it and click OK to save settings.
 Now the firewall is properly configured.
-But anyway we have to turn off the Windows firewall to guarantee a connection.

 Add new user.
 Now enter the username and password.
-They must have a password, or they will not be able to connect.
-Now click on Next and your FTP user is already created.
+You must to set a password for your users, or they will not be able to connect to an FTP.
+Now click on Create and your FTP user is already created.

 Now select the newly created site on IIS and click on FTP Authorization Rules.